 For fire simulation, in order to make the wildfire spreading effect, I used collision to check with

 structure & nature layer .
-When fire touches a Combustible
+When fire touches a Combustible object, it gradually decreasing

 in size using